mnfahmi29/mnfahmi29/README.md

 - Work spanning clinical data, biosignal, omics, and imaging
 - Ongoing interest in biomedical AI, decision systems, and applied analytics

+## Let's collaborate, or rather teach me new thing please🤓

 <!--
 **mnfahmi29/mnfahmi29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.